rafaelf2014/Weather-and-Anomalies/README.txt

 Here's a little explanation about the program.

+0. Dont forget to edit in your API KEY.

 1. When opening it will ask for a place, it will only accept valid cities and it's not case sensitive.

 2. After inserting a valid city it will direct you to the weather for the day nothing special there.